-Replacing the home button will not restore Touch ID function.
-The Touch ID fingerprint scanner in the home button is paired to the iPad's logic board.
-In order to maintain Touch ID functionality, if you replace the screen, you must carefully transfer your original home button to the new display assembly.
+Note that the fingerprint scanner in the home button is paired to the iPad's logic board.
+In order to maintain Touch ID functionality after your repair, you must keep the original home button and transfer it onto the new screen as instructed below.